-- 24. See in particular the Pañca Sutta (which is identical to the Anattalakkhaṇa Sutta) at SN III 66-68.
+- 24 See in particular the Pañca Sutta (which is identical to the Anattalakkhana Sutta) at SN 22.59.
 This does not mean that Nibbāna is a permanent self, since Nibbāna is not a 'phenomenon'.
-See the last section of this paper for why this is so. - 25.
-Again, since Nibbāna is entirely different from consciousness (or any of the five khandhas), this does not mean that Nibbāna is not anattā. - 26.
-Deep states of samādhi will be particularly attractive to grasp as a self because of their qualities of peace, stability, contentment, bliss, etc. If one has not heard or properly understood the Buddha's teachings, it seems there will be an almost irresistible pull towards seeing these states as one's true attā.
+See the last section of this paper for why this is so. - 25 Again, since Nibbāna is entirely different from consciousness (or any of the five khandhas), this does not mean that Nibbāna is not anattā. - 26 Deep states of samādhi will be particularly attractive to grasp as a self because of their qualities of peace, stability, contentment, bliss, etc. If one has not heard or properly understood the Buddha's teachings, it seems there will be an almost irresistible pull towards seeing these states as one's true attā.

-An interesting passage in this context is found at DN II 66-68.
+An interesting passage in this context is found at DN15:27.1-32.11.
 Here the Buddha asks the following semi-rhetorical question: 'Where nothing at all is felt, could there be any sense of "I am" with reference to that (tattha)?'
-(DN II 67, 19).
-From the subsequent conversation it is clear that the correct answer is 'no' and therefore that such a 'state' cannot be regarded as a self
+(DN 15:30.3).
+From the subsequent conversation it is clear that the correct answer is 'no' and therefore that such a 'state' cannot be regarded as a self.

-Harvey (1995, 31) seems to interpret this to mean that if there is no experience of 'I am' at the time one abides in a particular state, i.e. that there is no self-awareness in that state, then that is sufficient to show that that state cannot be regarded as a permanent self.
-If this were correct, then any deep state of samādhi, during which there is no perception 'I am', could also not be taken as a self.
-Yet, as I have argued above, it is perfectly possible to regard such states as an attā once one emerges from them.
+Harvey 1995, p.31 seems to interpret this to mean that if there is no experience of 'I am' at the time one abides in a particular state, i.e. that there is no self-awareness in that state, then that is sufficient to show that that state cannot be regarded as a permanent self.
+If this were correct, then any deep state of samādhi, during which there is no perception 'I tendency to the view 'I am' has not been abandoned, the perception 'I am' will always return in spite of such periods of temporary absence.27